 - Find Florida Undergraduate Pre-Law Schools

 - Take the LSAT (Law School Admission Test)

 - Take the Florida State Bar Exam and Become an Attorney

 - Now that You Passed the Florida Bar

 Florida Law Careers

-Florida’s Occupational Employment Statistics, provided by the Florida Department of Labor, suggest that in 2017, there were 47,550 lawyers employed in Florida.
-These lawyers averaged a mean hourly wage of $61.39, equivalent to a mean annual wage of $127,691.
+The U.S. Bureau of Labor Statistics suggests that in 2022, lawyers in Florida averaged an annual salary of $135,840.
+The American Bar Association reported in 2021 there were 77,223 lawyers employed in Florida.
 According to U.S. News and World Report, Florida is home to four of the top-tier law schools in the country: the University of Florida Frederic G. Levin College of Law, the University of Miami, Stetson University, and Florida State University.
 Whether you graduate from one of these or another American Bar Association-accredited law school in Florida, your entrance into the Florida State Bar should be made much easier based upon the fact that a large majority of test takers of the most recent state bar examinations passed the exam on the first try.
 To learn how you can become a practicing lawyer in the Sunshine State, read on.